shelane/matomo/README.txt

    [Session]
    session.save_handler = files

-2. With Apache you may overwrite the PHP setting for the Piwik directory only.
+2. With Apache you may overwrite the PHP setting for the Matomo directory only.
-   If Piwik is installed in /piwik you are able to create a .htaccess file in this directory with the below code:
+   If Matomo is installed in /matomo you are able to create a .htaccess file in this directory with the below code:

    # PHP 4, Apache 1.